 - Inter-Dimensional Music by Daniel Chamberlin: meditation and death metal

-- Misery and Jim by Big Car’s CEO Jim Walker: thematic classic country music and history
+- Misery and Jim by Big Car’s Jim Walker: thematic classic country music and history

 - Jazz Perspective by Ralph Adams: jazz classics and live local performances

 - A Vagrant Hum by Pete Iverson: experimental and obscure music

 - Uncle Ted’s Vintage Vinyl Hour by Ted Gregorek: classic records and road stories

 - Urban Sol Radio by Dr. Jarrod Dortch: live community conversations and idea sharing